dmitrypek/P3DFFT_Documentation/docs/source/p3dfft++_tutorial.rst

 Although syntax for C++, C and Fortran is different, using P3DFFT++ follows the same logic.
 P3DFFT++ functions in a way similar to FFTW: first the user needs to plan a transform, using a planner function once per each transform type.
 The planner function initializes the transform, creates a plan and stores all information relevant to this transform inside P3DFFT++.
 The users gets a handle referring to this plan (the handle is a class in C++, and an integer variable in C or Fortran) that can be later used to execute this transform, which can be applied multiple times.
 The handles can be released after use.

-In order to define and plan a transform (whether 1D or 3D, in C++, C or Fortran) one needs to first define initial and final ``grid`` objects.
+In order to define and plan a transform (whether 1D or 3D, in C++, C or Fortran) one needs to first define initial and final ``DataGrid`` objects.
 They contain all the necessary grid decomposition parameters.
-P3DFFT++ figures out the optimal way to transpose the data between these two ``grid`` configurations, assuming they are consistent (i.e. same grid size, number of tasks etc).
+P3DFFT++ figures out the optimal way to transpose the data between these two ``DataGrid`` configurations, assuming they are consistent (i.e. same grid size, number of tasks etc).

 One-dimensional (1D) Transforms
 ===============================